 No matter how well he knew the forest, he didn’t want to be caught after dark.
 There were wolves hunting in packs at night, and they weren’t likely to allow him an easy retreat.

 The giant black tiger emerged from the forest three more times while he followed the imps, each time growling softly and backing off.
 It wasn’t threatening any more, in fact it seemed almost friendly.
 It was acting as if it wanted him to follow.
-But Gerylde preferred to follow the imps – they at least weren’t figments of his imagination.
+But Gerylde preferred to follow the imps.
+They, at least, weren’t figments of his imagination.

-He kept following the little creatures, all the while becoming less confident that they knew where they were taking him, and gradually he became more nervous as the day wore on.
+Gerylde kept following the little creatures, all the while becoming less confident that they knew where they were taking him, and gradually he became more nervous as the day wore on.

 He was just about to demand that they turn around when a man burst through the trees.
 An old man.
 Naked.
 Completely naked.
 He stopped before Gerylde, and looked at him curiously.